Tradeoffs and Comparison Complexity: Rationalizing Behavioral Regularities

 Our model predicts that when $x$ is hard to compare to prices, valuations will be systematically compressed towards the center of the price list.
-Let $R^*(x,z) \in \set{1,...,n,n+1}$ denote the true ranking of $x$ relative to $Z$.\footnote{That is, $v_x>v_k$ if $k\geq R^*(x,Z)$ and $v_x<v_k$ otherwise.
-For ease of exposition, we assume $x$ is not indifferent to any price in $Z$.}
+Below, we formalize this as a limit result in the case of uniform comparability.
+In the sequel, we impose structure on $\tau$ using our specification of comparison complexity, and show via simulation how our framework explains a range of empirical regularities in valuation and choice.